-So the first job of this book is to remove superstitions around Git, to demystify it by presenting it as a fairly simple filesystem database, with a tiny set of logical primitives atop it.
-Git earns its reputation for mystery only when the moving parts stay hidden.
-And once we know what we're dealing with, we can start looking at how to make Git fast and scalable.
+Git is core to every development loop.
+When it's fast, you don't notice it, but when it's slow or broken, the pace of software development suffers.
+At scale, this really does happen, but few are prepared to solve the problem.
+So the first job of this book is to remove superstitions around Git, to demystify it by presenting it as a fairly simple filesystem database, with a tiny set of logical primitives atop it; and then: once we know what we're dealing with, we can start looking at how to make Git fast and scalable.

 Speed Is a User Experience Problem

-Git performance is not one number any more than database performance is one number.
-Different commands stress different layers.
+Git is development infrastructure.
+It should feel boring in the best possible way: available, predictable, and fast enough that it disappears into the background.
+But Git performance is not one number any more than database performance is one number, and different commands stress different layers.

 git statusis usually a working-tree and index problem.git log -- pathandgit blameare usually graph-walk and path-history problems.git fetchis usually a negotiation, pack, and reachability problem.git cloneis a transfer problem first and a materialization problem immediately after.